SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-01-unaffordable-rich.md

 - Look in the lower left, at all those well-developed European countries.
 Very good on economic inequality control, and also very good in terms of social health and environment.
-- Also look at Japan middling performance on economic inequality, but superb performance on environmental and social health.
+- Also look at Japan: middling performance on economic inequality, but superb performance on environmental and social health.
 Japanese culture is a very peculiar beast: the _ethos_ of "we're all in this together" is _very_ strong with them.
 So while there's certainly _room_ to be culturally exceptional, it's clear Japan does this and the US